Bisection bandwidth

+In other words, the network is bisected s in such a way that the bandwidth between the two partitions is minimum.
+A network is considered to have full bisection bandwidth if $BB(G)\geq \frac{1}{2}|V|$.
+Intuitively, full bisection bandwidth means that if all vertices in the network are matched as source-destination pairs, then if all pairs send flow at rate 1 simultaneously, there are no bisection bottlenecks.
+Therefore, bisection bandwidth accounts for the bottleneck bandwidth of the bisected network as a whole.

 Bisection bandwidth calculations

 For a linear array with n nodes bisection bandwidth is one link bandwidth.
 For linear array only one link needs to be broken to bisect the network into two partitions.

 For ring topology with n nodes two links should be broken to bisect the network, so bisection bandwidth becomes bandwidth of two links.

 For tree topology with n nodes can be bisected at the root by breaking one link, so bisection bandwidth is one link bandwidth.

 For Mesh topology with n nodes, $\sqrt{n}$ links should be broken to bisect the network, so bisection bandwidth is bandwidth of $\sqrt{n}$ links.

 For Hyper-cube topology with n nodes, n/2 links should be broken to bisect the network, so bisection bandwidth is bandwidth of n/2 links.